Skip to content

 Deprecation

-POST /v1/name/eligibility is deprecated and should not be used for new builds.
+POST /v1/name/eligibility, POST /v2/name/eligibility, and POST /v3/name/eligibility are deprecated and should not be used for new builds.
+POST /v1/name/assessment is the replacement endpoint for partner decisioning.

 Security baseline